mp6867a/StarCraft568/README.md

 ## Technical Summary
 * The ExampleAIClient class was given to us.
 It instantiates the JNI-BWAPI interface and connects to BWAP.
 It calls basic methods such as getMinerals, getmyUnits and matchFrame.
 * ProtossClient is based off of the ExampleAIClient class which makes it our main class.
 It contains multiple methods such as a countPopulation and wipePopulation.
 It also references to  other classes such as BuildOrder, CentralCommand, and Squad.
+It runs the main game and when used in conjuction with BuildOrder class to set the structure of buildings and units, based on the location.
 * BuildOrder depending on the race it will take in a queue of commands and then execute them depending if they fulfill their if statement.
 It executes actions of building units and buildings.
-* UnitOrder has a createUnitOrder method which tries to
 * The Squad class keeps units in groups of eight to attack so we don't have lost sheep wandering around the game.
 We also assign a squad leader to guide the lost zealots.
 * CentralCommand controls the smaller things such as the class squad.
 It also contains the attack method, which we had bugs in and have been continuously trying to fix.
 * Note: if you see TestProtoss as a class it is currently not functioning, and obsolete.
+UnitOrder is another class that is still being modified and not completely in use.
+It's main goal was to tell the zealots to create units, however that's now central command.